England Football Online

 Seventeen players have now made nine appearances and Jimmy Crabtree is the twentieth player to have made eight.
 34 players have made six appearances and Frank Forman is the sixtieth player to have made four appearances for England.
 137 players have now made more than one appearance in England colours.

-Smith is the third player to make fifteen appearances under the guidance of the ISC.
+Smith is the second player to make fifteen appearances under the guidance of the ISC.
+Bloomer is the fifth to have made ten.

 records: Jack Robinson is the third goalkeeper to keep three clean sheets.